 - More effectively prosecute employers with pay inequity practices

-With the California CRD focused on these four goals, employers don't have a lot of time to prepare.
-Hundreds of thousands of employers will need to start thinking immediately about how they'll comply with this new law.
+With the California CRD focused on these four goals and SB 1162 in effect as of January 1, 2023, many, employers may have some catching up to do.
+Hundreds of thousands of employers are now obligated to have plans in place to determine how they'll comply with this new law.
 Employers with multiple worksites or that use a lot of labor contractors particularly should not wait.

 To start, employers should: